Chess-Spyder/pgn4people-poc/README.md

 ## Overview
 In contrast to most repositories, this README will focus much more on the *why* and *what* but much less on the *how*:
-* __pgn4people__ proposes a perhaps radically different interface for viewing and navigating through PGN.
+* __pgn4people__ proposes a radically different interface for viewing and navigating through PGN.
 Any proposal for radical change should be accompanied by a clear, comprehensive, and compelling critique of the status quo to be replaced.
 Thus I spend a lot of time here on the *why*.
 * The *what* tells you what using this new interface is like.
-This is the most important consideration.
+This is an important consideration.
 Whether to prefer __pgn4people__ over the status quo is almost solely a question of whether you see the value in this *what*.
 * The *how* of __pgn4people__’s implementation is of less relevance.
-I wrote __pgn4people__ from scratch in Python for this proof of concept, but its interface paradigm would be relevant to any chess app/site regardless of its frontend or backend technologies. __pgn4people__ isn’t meant to inspire *new* apps or websites, it’s meant to inspire developers of *already existing* apps and websites to *add __pgn4people__ as an electable feature*.
-Existing apps and websites differ greatly in the details of how they implement their PGN-display/navigation features; I can’t give any useful guidance on incorporating __pgn4people__ into any particular app or website.
+I wrote __pgn4people__ from scratch in Python for this proof of concept, but its interface paradigm would be relevant to any chess app/site regardless of its frontend or backend technologies. __pgn4people__ isn’t meant to inspire primaily *new* apps or websites, it was motivated by wanting to inspire developers of *already existing* apps and websites to *add __pgn4people__ as an electable feature*.
+  * Existing apps and websites differ greatly in the details of how they implement their PGN-display/navigation features; I can’t give any useful guidance on incorporating __pgn4people__ into any particular app or website.
 But there’s no need: After seeing the *what*, any particular developer will see almost instantly how to implement __pgn4people__ in their product.
 Doing so requires combining only tools and techniques already present in their code.

 The next section of this README is [Context](#context), which provides the *why*.
 It discusses:
 * [Portable Game Notation (PGN)](#portable-game-notation-pgn).
 Since you’re reading this in the first place, you might well know enough about PGN to skip that discussion.
 * [The problem addressed: PGN was designed to be read by computers, not people](#the-problem-addressed-pgn-was-designed-to-be-read-by-computers-not-people).
 Unless you’re already convinced that traditional PGN interfaces are less than highly satisfactory for users to navigate complex game trees, I recommend looking at this section.
 * [Survey of the better existing interfaces](https://github.com/jimratliff/pgnfocus/blob/main/README.md#survey-of-the-better-existing-interfaces).
 In particular, the example of Lichess’s Study facility attempting to display meaningfully a test PGN file is good to keep in mind before you see in [the following section](#the-pgnfocus-interface-approach) how very differently __pgn4people__ presents the same file.

 The next section after Context is the *what*: [The pgn4people interface approach](https://github.com/jimratliff/pgnfocus/blob/main/README.md#the-pgnfocus-interface-approach).
 If you’re already familiar with PGN interfaces and their frustrations, feel free to jump here directly.

 After you read this section, and consider the example of using __pgn4people__ it gives, you’ll understand what the __pgn4people__ paradigm is all about.
 You don’t need to actually install and run the code to fully understand __pgn4people__.

-However, if you do want to play with the code, everything you need to know is at [Playing around with the __pgn4people-poc__ code](https://github.com/jimratliff/pgnfocus/blob/main/README.md#playing-around-with-the-pgnfocus-code).
+However, if you do want to play with the code, everything you need to know is at [Playing around with  __pgn4people-poc__](https://github.com/jimratliff/pgnfocus/blob/main/README.md#playing-around-with-the-pgnfocus-code).

 Then what?
 If you wish that your favorite FILL IN THE ___ chess software or website offered __pgn4people__’s paradigm for navigating PGN:
 * If you’re the developer, implement it!
 I bet that, once you’ve seen the examples here, you’ll know exactly how to implement it in your own code.
 But of course feel free to [ask me questions](https://github.com/jimratliff).